-The goal of the Rose Project is to take small, portable toiletry items (such as shampoo, soap, lotion, toothbrushes, toothpaste in original packaging) and put them into kits to give to the Homeless Population/People in crisis.
+The goal of the Rose Quest is to take small, portable toiletry items (such as shampoo, soap, lotion, toothbrushes, toothpaste in original packaging) and put them into kits to give to the Homeless Population/People in crisis.
 Overflow of any one or more items will be placed in a larger donation and shared with as many charitable organizations as possible.

 At the moment we are a small group based in Port Hope, Ontario.

 I cannot accept cash donations as I am not yet a registered charity.
 I'm just one person wanting to help where I can.